aws/aws-cli/awscli/examples/ec2/create-transit-gateway-vpc-attachment.rst

         }
     }

-For more information, see `Create a Transit Gateway Attachment to a VPC<https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html#create-vpc-attachment>`__ in the *AWS Transit Gateways User Guide*.
+For more information, see `Create a transit gateway attachment to a VPC <https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html#create-vpc-attachment>`__ in the *Transit Gateways Guide*.